Barnack: Railways

 In 1846 the Syston and Peterborough Railway opened.
 It included a station in the parish about 1 mi north of Barnack.
 It was nearer Uffington, Lincolnshire than Barnack, so initially it was called Uffington station.
 The Syston – Peterborough line was absorbed by the Midland Railway, which in 1858 renamed the station Uffington and Barnack.
 British Railways closed the station in 1952, and that line's nearest station to Barnack is now Stamford.
 The disused Uffington and Barnack station survives and is a listed building.

 In 1867 the Great Northern Railway opened a branch line linking Stamford and Wansford, with a Barnack railway station on the east side of the village.
 The London and North Eastern Railway absorbed the GNR in 1923 and closed the branch line in 1929.

 School and village hall

 In the middle of the 19th century a house in the village built in 1797 was converted into the parish school.
 In the 20th century the school moved to new premises and the building was converted into the village hall.

+1963 Handley Page Victor crash

+On 20 March 1963 at 7.14pm, Handley Page Victor XM714, of 100 Sqn, crashed, having only just taken off from RAF Wittering.
+Five aircrew were killed, and one ejected and survived.